Ti-6Al-4V: Physical and mechanical properties

 Ti-6Al-4V has a very low thermal conductivity at room temperature of 6.7 to 7.5 W/m·K, which contributes to its relatively poor machinability.

 The alloy is vulnerable to cold dwell fatigue.

 Heat treatment of Ti-6Al-4V

 Mill anneal, duplex anneal, and solution treatment and aging heat treatment processes for Ti-6Al-4V.
 Exact times and temperatures will vary by manufacturer.

-Ti-6Al-4V is heat treated to vary the amounts of and microstructure of $\alpha$ and $\beta$ phases in the alloy.
+Ti-6Al-4V is heat treated to vary the amounts and microstructure of α and β phases in the alloy.
 The microstructure will vary significantly depending on the exact heat treatment and method of processing.
 Three common heat treatment processes are mill annealing, duplex annealing, and solution treating and aging.